 So we’ve partnered with Rails to Trails Conservancy, the University of Illinois Office of Recreation and Park Resources, and public agencies like the Illinois Prairie Path Non-Profit Corp. and Illinois Department of Natural Resources to go get the numbers that will make trails count.

 To discover the Triple Bottom Line benefits—economic growth, improved health, environmental stewardship—that trails generate, we've developed a two-part approach:

 We use Trafx electronic trail user counters and volunteer survey teams to find out:

-Partner with Trails for Illinois to make YOUR trails count!
-E-mail, text or call executive director Steve Buchtel, firstname.lastname@example.org or 708/365-9365 for a quote!
+Trails for Illinois can make YOUR trails count!
+E-mail, text or call executive director Steve Buchtel, email@example.com or 708-365-9365 for a quote!